-Tip From the Call History page, you can view detailed information about the 10,000 most recent calls.
+From the Call History page, you can view detailed information about the 10,000 most recent calls.
 You can find records of older calls in Emergency Responder raw call log files.
-See Call History Logs, on page 283 for more information.
+See Call History Logs, on page 355 for more information.

 Step 1 Select Reports > Call History.

 Emergency Responder opens the Call History page.

-Step 2 Click Find .
+Step 2 Click Find.

 All call summary information appears.

 Step 3 Enter the search criteria that you want to use to create a list of emergency calls.

 To view a list of all calls, click Find without entering any search criteria.

-To narrow your search, select the item you on which you want to search, and click Find .
-For example, can view calls that were made in a specific ERL, or calls that were made from a specific phone extensi you want to search on more than one criteria, click More to add additional search fields.
-Select All at the of the list to perform an AND search (a call only matches the search if each of the criteria is met), or Ar an OR search (a call matches the search if it matches one or more of the criteria). you on.
-If ie top ny for Step 4 From the list of calls that Emergency Responder shows you in response to your search criteria, you car View the call characteristics.
-Click the ERL name to view the ERL details.
-From the ERL details, you can also view the ALI fo call.
-1: or the Click edit in the comment field to change the comment.
-Emergency Responder opens a separate wi where you make your editorial changes. ndow Fip If a large number of calls match your search criteria, Emergency Responder uses additional p to list the calls.
-Use the links at the bottom of the list to move through these additional pages bages
+To narrow your search, select the item you on which you want to search, and click Find.
+For example, you can view calls that were made in a specific ERL, or calls that were made from a specific phone extension.
+If you want to search on more than one criteria, click More to add additional search fields.
+Select All at the top of the list to perform an AND search (a call only matches the search if each of the criteria is met), or Any for an OR search (a call matches the search if it matches one or more of the criteria).

+- Step 4 From the list of calls that Emergency Responder shows you in response to your search criteria, you can: - View the call characteristics. - Click the ERL name to view the ERL details.
+From the ERL details, you can also view the ALI for the - Click edit in the comment field to change the comment.
+Emergency Responder opens a separate window where you make your editorial changes.

+Tip If a large number of calls match your search criteria, Emergency Responder uses additional pages to list the calls.
+Use the links at the bottom of the list to move through these additional pages.

-Call History Logs, on page 283
+Call History Logs, on page 355